sambow23/Dell-XPS-13-7390-macOS/README.md

 Wifi and Bluetooth
 -----
-Sadly the Intel AX200 is soldered to the motherboard, but does work thanks to the work of [OpenIntelWireless](https://github.com/OpenIntelWireless/itlwm), Wi-Fi and and Bluetooth work out of the box provided you use `AirportItlwm.kext`, `IntelBluetoothFirmware.kext`, and `IntelBluetoothInjector.kext`
+Sadly the Intel AX200 is soldered to the motherboard, but does work thanks to the work of [OpenIntelWireless](https://github.com/OpenIntelWireless/itlwm), Wi-Fi and and Bluetooth work out of the box provided you use `AirportItlwm.kext`, `IntelBluetoothFirmware.kext`, and `BlueToolFixup.kext`

 <img src="https://i.imgur.com/RVzkHnQ.png" width="700">
 <img src="https://i.imgur.com/WKdEeq8.png" width="410">